bitpay/bitpay-checkout-for-woocommerce/readme.txt

 == Changelog ==

+= 3.0.5.17 =
+* Added redirect to cart if order becomes invalid when a user hasn't completed a purchase

 = 3.0.5.16 =
 * Added redirect to cart if order becomes invalid when a user hasn't completed a purchase